 Expenditures for flowers other than in accordance with the above guidelines will not be permitted.

 In addition to an itemized receipt, IRS rules on substantiation of business expenses require documentation of the time, date, place, specific topic of discussion and attendees at the meals.
-Please note that the documentation requirements apply to all on-campus or off-campus business meals, regardless of payment method.
+The documentation requirements apply to all on-campus or off-campus business meals, regardless of payment method.
 Accordingly, all on-campus dining facilities require this documentation for all meals charged to departmental accounts.

 Institutional funds may be used to purchase food and non-alcoholic beverages for recognition, appreciation and/or retirement events.
-Such events are limited to no more than two such events per College/School or non-academic division per fiscal year.
-Food expenses are limited to a maximum of $500 per event.
-Recognition gifts and retirement plaques are allowable up to a reasonable value limit per employee/retiree recognized as determined and approved by the appropriate vice president.
+Expenses for these events must be reasonable.
+Recognition gifts and retirement plaques are allowable up to a reasonable value limit per employee/retiree recognized.

 Original effective date: February 1, 1994